 Sleep.
 The lifestyle of infants and dream of adults.
 Do you know how important sleep is to sustaining a healthy body and mind?
-Studies suggest that adults who get 7-8 hours of consistent, uninterrupted sleep maintain better overall health than their counterparts.
-Lack of quality sleep has been shown to increase the risk of insulin resistance which can trigger a range of diseases including diabetes, heart disease, and dementia.
-When considering all this, sleep transforms from a luxury into an essential for life.
+Studies suggest that adults who get 7-8 hours of consistent, uninterrupted sleep maintain better overall health than those who don’t.
+Lack of quality sleep has been shown to increase the risk of insulin resistance, which can trigger a range of diseases, including diabetes, heart disease, and dementia.
+When considering all this, sleep becomes an essential for life.
 The mattress you sleep on plays a significant role in the quality of your sleep.
 Here are a few things to consider when choosing a mattress to determine if it’s a friend cheering you on to health or a foe holding you back from feeling your best self.

 The density test

-The terms soft and firm are frequently bandied about in reference to mattresses.
-Typically, the more weight put on a mattress the firmer a mattress should be to support the sleeper comfortably.
-Softer, spongier mattresses are great for children while adults require a mattress with more support.
-Preferred sleep positions can also dictate the required density of a mattress.
+The terms soft and firm are frequently used to describe mattresses.
+Typically, the more weight a mattress supports, the firmer it should be to support the sleeper comfortably.
+Softer, spongier mattresses are great for children, while adults require a mattress with more support.
+Preferred sleep positions can also dictate the required mattress density.
 Firmer mattresses are generally recommended for back or stomach sleepers as they support your spine.
-A softer mattress is better for side sleepers to gently support pressure points.
-For restless sleepers, a happy medium is best to provide support and comfort whichever way you lay.
-A mattress that does not properly support your body can negatively impact your health through poor spinal posture, aching joints, uncomfortable muscle cricks, and sore pressure points.
+A softer mattress is better for side sleepers, as it gently relieves pressure on pressure points.
+For restless sleepers, a happy medium is best for providing support and comfort, no matter how you lie.
+A mattress that does not properly support your body can negatively impact your health by causing poor spinal posture, aching joints, muscle cramps, and sore pressure points.

 It’s the inside that counts.

 Happy you.
-You live in the modern world with rapid advancements in technology.
+You live in the modern world, where rapid technological advancements are shaping the future.
 This includes mattresses.
-There are several material options a mattress’s core.
-Offset coils tend to be stronger than Bonnell coils with less propensity to sag over time.
+There are several material options for a mattress’s core.
+Offset coils tend to be stronger than Bonnell coils and are less prone to sagging over time.
 Designed with a flexible, hinge-like middle that minimizes the transfer of motion and operates quietly, they are ideal for a shared bed.
 Latex is a common mattress core.
 It creates a breathable, cool sleeping experience while staying firm and supportive.
 If Latex allergies are a concern, this might not be the best option for you.
 Bonnell coils are the traditional ‘springs’ used in mattresses for decades.
-They are shaped like an hourglass and contract or expand according to the weight put on them.
+They are shaped like an hourglass and contract or expand depending on the weight applied.
 They do not cradle pressure points the way Latex cores do and easily transfer motion.
 Their upside is durability, consistent support, and affordability.

 Choosing Adjustable Mattresses

-Perhaps you like to read or work in bed or your health requires you to sleep in an elevated position.
+Perhaps you like to read or work in bed, or your health requires you to sleep in an elevated position.
 An adjustable mattress might be the perfect solution.
-These mattresses require a bed frame that electronically adjusts at the foot and head.
+These mattresses require a bed frame that electronically adjusts at both the head and foot.
 The mattress is designed to move smoothly with the frame while maintaining adequate support and comfort.

 It’s a two-sided issue.

-Finding a mattress that will enhance your sleep should be your objective.
-While it’s helpful to arm yourself with information and tips, the most efficient way to discover the right mattress is to visit a showroom and try them out.
+Finding a mattress that enhances your sleep should be your goal.
+While it’s helpful to arm yourself with information and tips, the most efficient way to discover the right mattress is to visit a showroom and try it out.
 Many mattresses come with a return policy, and you shouldn’t be afraid to use it if needed.
 Finding the correct mattress is worthwhile for a lifetime of superior sleep!